 1. Pin Actions to Full Commit SHAs

-2. Rotate All Pipeline Secrets Immediately
+2. Rotate All Pipeline Secrets right away

-Specifically, if you ran an affected version during the attack window, rotate every secret that was accessible to your runners.
+If you ran an affected version during the attack window, rotate every secret that was accessible to your runners.
 For example, that includes GitHub PATs, AWS keys, Azure service principal credentials, and any tokens in your repo or org settings.

 3. Audit pull_request_target Workflows